ausgerechnet/cwb-vrt/README.md

 # cwb-vrt #
 **cwb-vrt** is a Python 3 module and command line interface for processing VRT files.

-VRT is used as an import (and export) format of the [IMS Open Corpus Workbench (CWB)](http://cwb.sourceforge.net/).
-VRT files are XML files containing verticalised text.
+VRT files are XML files containing verticalised text and are used as an import (and export) format of the [IMS Open Corpus Workbench (CWB)](http://cwb.sourceforge.net/).
 The CWB distinguishes **positional attributes** (p-atts) on a token-level, which are stored in tab-separated lines, and **structural attributes** (s-atts) stored in XML elements (i.e. matching pairs of start and end tags).
 ```
 <?xml version="1.0" encoding="ISO-8859-1" standalone="yes" ?>
 <!-- A Thrilling Experience -->